nf-core/phaseimpute

 format for each chromosome.

-must contain three columns [panel, chr, vcf, index].
+must contain four columns [panel, chr, vcf, index].
 See Posfile section for more information.

 Run all steps sequentially --steps all